top of page

 - Fanshop am Stadion

-(WWK ARENA, Bürgermeister Ulrich Straße 90, 86199 Augsburg; 9:30am-6pm, Mon; 9:30am-3:30pm, Thu-Fri; open on matchdays 3.5 hours before kick-off until one hour after full-time; tel: +49 (0) 821 650400).
+(WWK ARENA, Bürgermeister Ulrich Straße 90, 86199 Augsburg; 9:30am-6pm, Mon-Thu; 9:30am-3:30pm, Fri; open on matchdays 3.5 hours before kick-off until one hour after full-time; tel: +49 (0) 821 650400).

+A new fan shop is due to open on Maximilianstraße in the city centre later in the autumn.
 A mobile fan shop also sets up between Blocks P-S on a matchday.

 STADIUM TOURS:

 After a COVID-enforced shutdown, Augsburg are slowly opening up the WWK ARENA again and have just announced the 'Event Ticket Matchday Tour' tour that takes you behind the scenes on a match day.
 The two-hour tour costs a hefty €49 per person ... on top of the price of your match ticket.
 But hey, at least it includes a drink and a snack !
-The guided tour takes you to the dressing rooms, lets you have a closer look at the pitch, sit in Enrico Maaßen's seat in the dug-out and, as a special tour highlight, spend a few minutes meeting an Augsburg player or official.
+The guided tour takes you to the dressing rooms, lets you have a closer look at the pitch, sit in

 On non-matchdays, 60-90 minute group tours are also offered and take in all the usual sights within a football stadium - dressing rooms, mixed zone, players' tunnel, dug-outs etc. The price for this tour is a more reasonable €5 per person.